 The Texas Lottery provides funding for lottery winners, of course, with a portion going to the Foundation School Fund.
 The pie chart shown provides a concise overview of where Texas stands today in terms of allocating lottery proceeds.

-Note: In 2013, the Texas Lottery came under attack by opponents who felt, among other things, that lotteries are a burden upon the poor.
+Noteworthy: In 2013, the Texas Lottery came under attack by opponents who felt, among other things, that lotteries are a burden upon the poor.
 After the Texas House of Representatives voted to abolish the Texas Lottery Commission in April, the decision was quickly reversed.
-See The Dallas Morning News for an update (April 24, 2013).
+The Dallas Morning News provided an update at that time.
 One question to my mind is, given the substantial funding for Texas schools provided by the current lottery, how would those essential funds be replaced?
 We have twelve more years to consider this issue, and I have no doubt, the Texas Lottery will again come under attack again.

 My thought is, could lotteries be expanded in Texas and other states to support other charitable causes?
 I believe there is room for this concept, especially given today’s economic challenges, the continuous increase in the number of nonprofits being formed, and the ever-growing popularity of lotteries.
 Certainly, a successful lottery requires sophisticated, trustworthy management and a solid promotional plan.